 Learned counsel acknowledged that, all affidavits that support the petition were signed and dated at the indicated places on the indicated dates.
-They also argued that, that is neither an anomaly, nor is it a valid ground of objection for an affidavit to be verified a day or seven days prior to the attestation, as long as the commissioner for oaths was seized of that fact.
-The counsel supported their contention by citing the case of The Attorney General v.
-The Board of Trustees of The Cashewnut Industry Development Trust Fund And Another, CAT-Civil Application No. 73 Of 2015(unreported), in which it was_held that it is quite in order for the deponent to verify the Affidavit a day ahead of attestation and that it would make a whole difference if such verification was done after the attestation.
+They also argued that, that is neither an anomaly, nor is it a valid ground of objection for an affidavit to be verified a day or seven days prior to the

+The counsel supported their contention by citing the case of The AttorneyGeneral v.
+The Board of Trustees of The Cashewnut Industry

+Development Trust Fund And Another, CAT-Civil Application No. 73 Of

+2015(unreported), in which it was\held that it is quite in order for the deponent to verify the Affidavit a day ahead of attestation and that it would make a whole difference if such verification was done after the attestation.